Fq2112/innoscripta-challenge/README.md

 * [MySQL v15.1](https://dev.mysql.com/doc/)
 * [NewsAPI v2](https://newsapi.org/docs)

+### Prerequisites

+In order to run this prroject you should have `Docker` and `Docker Compose` installed on your local machine.
+Just in case, you don't feel like to use the docker you can just follow the instruction bellow.

 ## Getting Started
 Follow this step guide to prepare the requirement system before using the apps
 1. Download and install [Composer](https://getcomposer.org/)